front-commerce/developers.front-commerce.com/source/docs/prismic/routable-types.md

 ## Register the Prismic custom type as a routable type

 To make a custom Prismic type routable it must be registered with the Prismic module.
-First ensure that the `Prismic/core` is added as a module's dependency then use `loaders.Prismic.registerRoutableType` to add the custom type as routable type:
+First ensure that the `Prismic/Core` is added as a module's dependency then use `loaders.Prismic.registerRoutableType` to add the custom type as a routable type:

 ```diff
 import typeDefs from "./schema.gql";